kab33r/byepass/README.md

 # byepass
--A simple bash script made to check for 403 bypasses with the help of curl commands -It can be used to check if there's a 200 OK status code in one of the provided payloads -![](poc.png)
+-A simple bash script made to check for 403 bypasses with the help of curl commands and comparing status code for provided payloads

+-![](poc.png)

 # Usage